Overview

 }

-2. Query Construction: The tool builds a YouTube search query:
+2. Query Construction: The tool builds a YouTube search query based on the weather and mood:

 query = f"{mood} music {weather_condition.lower()} weather"